Keringalvin/phase-2-code-challenge/README.md

 ### Deployment

 This work can be seen by the deployed link here: (https://phase-2-code-challenge-navy.vercel.app/)
+### db.json deployment
+The db.json has been deployed with the link below: (https://bot-battlr-backened-5dmc.vercel.app/)

 ### `npm run build` fails to minify